 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky flooring.
+Notes Sections of flooring are uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes General wear and tear were noted at parts in line with age and use.
+Notes A crack was noted to a mirror.

 Chimney breasts and fireplaces

 Repair category 1

-Notes A wood burning stove has been installed in the living room.
-It is assumed that the installation complies with the Building Standards.
-All stoves should be tested for safety prior to use by a registered contractor.
+Notes All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.